FrankOcrospoma/FrankOcrospoma/README.md

 <!--Intro start-->
-👨‍💻 Soy ingeniero de sistemas con experiencia en programacion, gestión de proyectos y un amplio conocimiento en diversas tecnologías:
+👨‍💻 I am a systems engineer with experience in programming, project management and extensive knowledge in various technologies:

-💼 Actualmente estoy enfocado en proyectos utilizando Laravel, y tengo experiencia en bases de datos como PostgreSQL, MySQL, y SQL Server.
+💼 I am currently focused on projects using Laravel, and I have experience in databases such as PostgreSQL, MySQL, and SQL Server.

-🌐 También tengo habilidades en Node.js y Django para el desarrollo de aplicaciones web y APIs.
+🌐 I also have skills in Node.js and Django for the development of web applications and APIs.

-🧠 Mi experiencia incluye la implementación de soluciones de inteligencia de negocios y el desarrollo de modelos de redes neuronales utilizando Python, así como la creación de aplicaciones con React, React Native, y JavaScript en el frontend.
+🧠 My experience includes implementing business intelligence solutions and developing neural network models using Python, as well as building applications with React, React Native, and JavaScript on the frontend.

-☁️ Tengo un gran interés en el campo de la computación en la nube, especialmente en AWS.
+☁️ I have a great interest in the field of cloud computing, especially AWS.

-✍️ Regularmente comparto conocimientos a través de artículos técnicos en mi perfil de Hashnode.
+✍️ I regularly share knowledge through technical articles on my Hashnode profile.

-💬 Puedes consultarme sobre cualquier tema relacionado con AWS, Laravel, bases de datos, desarrollo web, inteligencia artificial y redes.
+💬 You can consult me ​​on any topic related to AWS, Laravel, databases, web development, artificial intelligence and networks.

-📫 No dudes en contactarme en frankocrospomaugaz@gmail.com.
+📫 Feel free to contact me at frankocrospomaugaz@gmail.com.

-🏠 Además, formo parte de una comunidad tecnológica, donde compartimos conocimientos y colaboramos en proyectos.
+🏠 In addition, I am part of a technological community, where we share knowledge and collaborate on projects.

-¡Estoy entusiasmado por seguir aprendiendo y colaborar en proyectos desafiantes!
+I'm excited to continue learning and collaborating on challenging projects!

 <!--Intro end-->